 She translated well beyond competitive sport

 Cohen's post-competition life also fits the pattern.
-Team USA notes her later media presence, while the Star Mountain Charitable Foundation profile presents a more current picture: hall-of-fame athlete, Columbia graduate, charity-board participant, media figure, and someone comfortable moving among sport, philanthropy, and content work.
+Olympedia gives the competitive record, while the Star Mountain Charitable Foundation profile presents the later picture: hall-of-fame athlete, Columbia graduate, charity-board participant, media figure, and someone comfortable moving among sport, philanthropy, and content work.

 That afterlife makes sense because Cohen was always more than a points machine.
 She was a cultural athlete.
 She made sense to casual viewers, fashion culture, charity circuits, prestige institutions, and serious skating fans all at once.